Neurotech-HQ/sarufi-docs/docs/tutorial-deployment/deploy-with-whatsapp.md

   ![WhatsApp webhook url](/img/dashboard-whatsapp-deployment-webhook-url.png)

-- After setting up webhook, you will need to subscribe to the message topic.
-Navigate to webhook fields --> click `manage` to subscribe to `message` topic.
+- After setting up the webhook, you will need to subscribe to the message topic.
+Navigate to webhook fields --> click `manage` to subscribe to the `message` topic.
 Read more on webhook field subscription [here](#finalizing-whatsapp-set-up).
-- When this is done, the bot is ready... fire up your bot in whatsapp by sending text.
+- When this is done, the bot is ready.
+Activate your bot in WhatsApp by sending it a text.
 - In case you want to change some of your credentials from WhatsApp Cloud, just update your credentials in your dashboard and click `Update` button.
 Then `Re-deploy` again.
 - You can view your bot logs by clicking `View Logs` button.
-- You can see the deployed Pizza bot in whatsapp in the GIF [below](#test-your-whatsapp-chatbot).
+- You can see the deployed PizzaBot in whatsapp in the GIF [below](#test-your-whatsapp-chatbot).

 </TabItem>
 <TabItem value="custom-deployment" label="Custom Deployment">